Florida Watch Listed Nursing Home Risks

 The sooner you contact an attorney with experience representing the victims of elder abuse and neglect, the better.
 The window for filing a claim for damages or other relief against a nursing home in Florida is short—just two years from the injury or date of its discovery—so having a lawyer on your team from the start can make a significant difference in protecting your loved one’s rights and ensuring that you’re able to hold a negligent or dangerous facility responsible for its practices.
 An attorney can also help advise you whether and when to report a nursing home to agencies like FAHCA.

-At Dolman Law Group Accident Injury Lawyers, PA, we represent Florida nursing home residents and their families, particularly in cases of abuse and neglect.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we represent Florida nursing home residents and their families, particularly in cases of abuse and neglect.
 Florida nursing homes have a special responsibility to the often vulnerable elderly men and women in their care.
 Our lawyers work hard to ensure facilities live up to that responsibility and, when they don’t, that they’re held accountable with a nursing home abuse claim.

 For a free consultation, contact us on our website or by phone at (941) 210-7586.